akeneo/pim-api-docs/content/rest-api/permissions.md

 :::

 ### Hide a part of your catalog
 With these powerful permissions, you can hide a whole part of your product catalog.
-It is the very first power of these permissions.
+It is their very first power.

 The EE permissions can be based on three different levels:
 - you can hide products that are inside one or several given **category**,